Frisium (Clobazam)

 Dosage Instructions

-Swallow the prescribed number of Frisium tablets with a full glass of water.
-Take at about the same time each day, preferably in the evening.
+Swallow the prescribed dose of Frisium tablets with a full glass of water.
+Take it at about the same time each day, preferably in the evening.
 Tablets can be split in half if your doctor recommends a lower dose.
 Continue taking until your doctor tells you to stop.

 What If You Miss a Dose?